aamuhic/BIS15W2024_amuhic/lab6/lab6_hw.md

 ##        Titan Books   1 0.001362398   0.001390821
 ##  Universal Studios   1 0.001362398   0.001390821
 ```
-Marvel has the highest number of superheros
+Marvel has the highest number of superheroes.

 2. Notice that we have some neutral superheros!
 Who are they?
 List their names below.